arXiv/student-projects/README.md

 This folder intends to hold the core functionalities behind the statistics page on Arxiv, as an independent package as opposed to its eventual implementation to Arxiv Browse and as a standalone Cloud Run.

 ## Prerequisites
+This project is reliant on the following libraries to function:
 - Flask 3.0.3
 - Flask-Cors 4.0.1
 - python-dotenv 0.21.0